bitpart-xyz/bit-dhcp-utility/README.md

 It is designed for use with the Bit Part bitbox, and will recognize a bitbox device when connected to a Mac, though you can use any network device on your system.

 This is only compatible with macOS 14 and up.
 There are some differences in bootpd implementation in earlier versions of macOS.
-If this is something that you require, please fork the project and create your own version.
+If this is something that you require, please make any necessary changes and submit a pull request.

 # useful related macOS commands
 sudo log stream --process bootpd --info --debug